gadamc/kdata/kdatabase/doc/KJson_Readme.txt

 fit into the rest of the KData framework.
 All strings found in the code and in this documentation that are "KJson", were originally "cJSON".

-At this time, since KJson is a C library and because I'm too busy at the moment to either port it into a C++ library or to figure out exactly how to load this into the libkdatabase, in order to use KJson in the ROOT interpreter, you must do the following

-root[0] gSystem->Load("libkdatabase")
-root[1] gInterpreter->AddIncludePath("$KDATA_ROOT/include")
-root[2] .L $KDATA_ROOT/include/KJson.h+  //this will generate the KJson.so
-//and it will complain that KJson was already in the TClassTable list... but forget about it.

-These commands are found in the kdatabase/setupKJson.h file.
-You can execute all of them at once by calling

-root[3] .x $KDATA_ROOT/kdatabase/setupKJson.h

-That's it, you should be able to use KJson and all of its functions in the ROOT interpreter.

 If you want to compile a program that uses KJson, you don't need to do anything special.
 Just include the the header as normal.